Synerty/synerty-peek/docs/README.rst

 The Big Bang
 ------------

-Peek was created and is maintained by Synerty to provide common facilities python plugins, Allowing developers to better sensationalise and integrate new code.
+Peek was created and is maintained by Synerty to be a distributed, pluggable python platform that provides many of the core services needed for enterprise applications.

+We wanted to integrated smaller peices of code, that can leverage different services.
+For example, services for parallel processing or services for business integrations.

+The Peek Platform allows developers to better write and integrate smaller units of code.

-Synerty uses the Peek platform to provide scalable enterprise grade applications.
+Synerty uses the Peek platform to provide scalable enterprise grade applications to the power utilities sector.

 Cross Platform
 --------------